Mahama begs for Sam George

-According to him, the people should bury their differences and rally behind Samuel George Nartey, the NDC’s nominee, to retain the seat for the party in the area.
+According to him, the people should bury their differences and rally behind Samuel George Nartey, the NDC candidate to retain the seat for the National Democratic Congress (NDC) in the area.

-Mr Sam George has incurred the displeasure of the elders of the party, including the incumbent Member of Parliament (MP), Enoch Teye Mensah, who was absent at the event.
+Sam George has incurred the displeasure of the elders of the party, including the incumbent Member of Parliament (MP), Enoch Teye Mensah, who was conspicuously absent at the event.

-The NDC parliamentary aspirant is not also in the good books of the chiefs in the area because he allegedly insulted them and also displayed arrogance towards them.
+The NDC parliamentary aspirant is not also in the good books of the chiefs in the area because of his reported insulting and arrogant behaviour.

 President Mahama stated, “There should be no skirt and blouse; there should be no trousers and shirt but all we need is overall.”